Honestly don’t wretch, I have got you sista.

 Like you reading this who still wears normal sanitary towels/tampons i would be exiting this blog sharpish and thinking GROSS.

 I have also seen a reduction in my cramps and my flow has dropped from 5 days to 3.
-Also mood-swings are getting better and I think it could be down to a mixture of the sanitary towels and me using essential oils to help alleviate PMS.
+My mood-swings are much better due to a mixture of the cloth sanitary towels and essential oils to help alleviate PMS.

 So whats your alternative?